 Allervys

 An employee-facing food-safety co-pilot that uses computer vision to flag contamination risks in real time.
-It gives crews instant, step-by-step fixes and managers a verifiable audit trail—protecting diners and the brand in one seamless workflow.
+Protecting diners and the brand in one seamless workflow.

 Project at a glance